Klasmart-Engineering/user-service/documents/howto/pullrequests.md

 ### Squash commits
 Merge your commits into a single commit when merging to master.
-You can use the auto-generated commit message.
+Make sure that you use the conventional commit standard otherwise when merged the CI will break and your code won't be deployed.

 ### Update the PR title